 For this purpose, a so-called Réseau grid plate is built into the analogue metric cameras, whose high-precision etched Réseau crosses are automatically included in the exposure.

 Since the position of the réseau crosses is known extremely precisely, a mathematical compensation of the above mentioned errors can be found by measuring the actual position of the réseau crosses in the image.
 The réseau crosses are measured by ELCOVISION 10 fully automatically with high subpixel accuracy and then an optimal réseau transformation is performed based on the number and geometric distribution of the successfully measured réseau crosses:

 - Helmert: Compensates a film rotation, the film shift in the camera and a scale factor (film buckling).

 - Affin: Compensates another scale factor (film upset) and another rotation of the film.

-- Projective: Additionally compensates for perspective distortions caused by film processing.
+- Projective: Additionally compensates for perspective distortions caused by film processing into paper prints.

 - Polynomial: Additionally compensates radially symmetrical deformations and local deformations caused by film processing.

 As a special case, there is the réseau measurement of images from non-metric analogue cameras, such as images from normal amateur cameras or historical recordings.
 Here the image corners are measured as réseau marks.
 The more precisely the negative size is known, the better the image can be introduced into the orientation measurement later.